omoerbeek/e2pv/README.md

 define('IDCOUNT', N);
 define('APIKEY', 'hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh');
 define('SYSTEMID', 'NNNNNN');
+define('LIFETIME', 1);
 ?>
 ```
 `IDCOUNT` needs to be set to the number of inverters you have. `APIKEY` and
 `SYSTEMID` correspond to your PVOutput api key and System ID.
+`LIFETIME` should be set to `0` if your lifetime Kwh values produce wrong
+values.
+That seems to happen in some installations when panels are producing
+close to that maximum capacity.

 # Optional MySQL support
 php needs to be installed with the mysqli extension enabled.